Lessons With Clayton

 I have sung barbershop for many years, different choirs and singing groups in many genres.

-I am currently the woodwind coach at East Gaston High School.
+I was the the woodwind coach at East Gaston High School for 2 years.

 Do you have a standard pricing system for your lessons?
 If so, please share the details here.